projectdiscovery/shuffledns/README.md

 ### Notes

-- Wildcard filter feature works with domain (-d) input only.
+- Wildcard filter feature works with domain (`-d`) input only.
 - Resolving or Brute-forcing only one operation can be done at a time.

 ### License

-shuffledns is distributed under [MIT License](https://github.com/projectdiscovery/shuffledns/blob/master/LICENSE.md)
+`shuffledns` is distributed under [GPL v3 License](https://github.com/projectdiscovery/shuffledns/blob/master/LICENSE.md)